 How do you qualify good renters?

 Good credit history: A resident’s credit history can indicate their ability to make payments on time - however, keep in mind that weak credit doesn’t automatically mean an applicant won’t pay their rent.
-Even a single missed phone bill can damage a credit history, so you’ll want to consider recency and frequency of delinquency and also implement methods to protect your rental income - like a lease guarantee - when working with renters with imperfect credit.
-Pro tip: If you want to help both your renters and future landlords, consider reporting your residents’ on-time rent payments to credit bureaus.
+Even a single missed phone bill can damage a credit history, so you’ll want to consider recency and frequency of delinquency and also implement methods to protect your rental income - like a - when working with renters with imperfect credit.
+Pro tip: If you want to help both your renters and future landlords, consider to credit bureaus.
 They’re incentivized to pay on time to build credit, and, as this practice gains popularity, it helps landlords get an accurate picture of their potential renters’ payment history.

 Stable employment: The longer a potential renter has worked with the same company or at least in the same career, the better.
 This isn’t just a sign that they’ll be able to pay rent on time, but also an indicator that they may renew their lease.

-Clean background check: (Please note: At least one California county has banned criminal background checks on prospective tenants; read up on the laws in your county and state before proceeding.)
+Clean background check: (Please note: At least ; read up on the laws in your county and state before proceeding.)
 If an applicant comes back with a clean background check, that's a good sign - but keep in mind background checks don't give you the full picture of a potential resident's eligibility.
 A background check is just one part of a process that should include a number of qualifying steps:

 What’s the best way to qualify potential renters?

-Call references: Don’t be afraid to actually call renters’ references, including previous landlords, employers, and more.
+Call references: Don’t be afraid to actually call renters’ references, including previous landlords and employers.